-Dallas County Health and Human Services (DCHHS) is reporting confirmation of the first positive West Nile Virus (WNV) mosquito trap for 2018 in Dallas County, which was collected May 29th in zip code 75062.
-The virus was identified by PCR testing of Aedes aegypti mosquitoes.
+Dallas County Health and Human Services (DCHHS) is reporting confirmation of the first positive West Nile Virus (WNV) mosquito trap for 2019 in Dallas County, which was collected April 29th in zip code 75080.
+The virus was identified by PCR testing of Culex restuans mosquitoes.
 The detection of WNV in our mosquito population indicates a risk of infection to humans in our area.
-One adjacent county identified their first WNV positive mosquito traps for the season last month, indicating a wide distribution of WNV in our local mosquito population.
 No confirmed human cases of WNV infection have yet been reported this year in Texas or Dallas County.
 Reports of human cases typically begin locally in the weeks following the first identification of WNV from area Culex quinquefasciatus mosquitoes.